davidbrough1/brough_kalidindi_documents/MS&T_2015_abstract.md

-Materials Knowledge Systems in Python (PyMKS) aims to seed and nurture an emergent user group in the materials data analytics for establishing homogenization and localization linkages by leveraging open source scientific and machine learning packages in Python as well as provides high level APIs that give easy access to the Materials Knowledge Systems framework.
+Materials Knowledge Systems in Python (PyMKS) aims to seed and nurture an emergent user group in the materials data analytics for establishing homogenization and localization linkages.
+PyMKS provides high level access to the Materials Knowledge Systems framework through APIs and leverages open source scientific and machine learning packages in Python.
 An overview of the PyMKS project as well as examples will be presented.

 **Text abstracts submitted for this symposium cannot exceed 150 words.**